MartinDCalderonP/form-week-01/README.md

-# Form Test
+# Form

-This form test validates all the inputs with vanilla JavaScript.
+This form validates all the inputs with vanilla JavaScript.

 ### Konami Code